whyDK37/kafka-0.10.0.1/README.md

 You need to have [Gradle](http://www.gradle.org/installation) and [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.

-Kafka requires Gradle 2.0 or higher.
+Kafka requires Gradle 2.0 or higher, Scala 2.10.6.

 Java 7 should be used for building in order to support both Java 7 and Java 8 at runtime.